nomicflux/nomicflux.github.io/posts/2016-08-05-cointuitionism.markdown

 Again with infinities: if we have an infinite number of sets, can we arbitrarily pick one element from each set?
 This is the [Axiom of Choice](https://en.wikipedia.org/wiki/Axiom_of_choice), with its equivalent cousins the [Well-Ordering Principle](https://en.wikipedia.org/wiki/Well-ordering_principle) and [Zorn's Lemma](https://en.wikipedia.org/wiki/Zorn%27s_lemma).<sup id="a6">[6](#f6)</sup>

 The common thread is that we can't prove or disprove any of these statements from our normal foundations.
 We can accept the Axiom of Choice and the Continuum Hypothesis, or we can choose to reject them, without being inconsistent with the rest of mathematics (roughly and simplistically speaking).
-Similarly, we can say that unicorns are really mutant ligers with minimal genetic differences to them, or that they are the genetic opposites (and sworn enemies) to them.
+Similarly, we can say that unicorns are really mutant ligers with minimal genetic differences from them, or that they are the ligers' genetic opposites (and sworn enemies).
 There is nothing in our experience which can prove this one way or another.

 So that does it for gaps and the undecidable.
 But wait, there's more!